Spencerley/tech257-IaC/README.md

 - Deploy applications frequently
 - Use cloud computing platforms
 - Have a large and complex infrastructure
+- For any repetetive tasks the we have to run

 ## Where to use IaC?
 IaC can be used to provision and manage a wide range of infrastructure resources, including: